webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 that Google sponsors and co-organizes with the local communities to allow the developers who couldn't make it to their annual event (Google IO) to connect with other developers, learn about new trends/topics, try new hardware and talk to Googlers.
-I was invited as a speaker to the event, in order to teach the localcommunity how to program an Android application .
+I was invited as a speaker to the event, in order to teach the local community how to program an Android application.

 To do that, I had to give three talks: